163 (number)

 163 (one hundred [and] sixty-three) is the natural number following 162 and preceding 164.

 In mathematics

-163 is a strong prime in the sense that it is greater than the arithmetic mean of its two neighboring primes.
+163 is the 38th prime number and a strong prime in the sense that it is greater than the arithmetic mean of its two neighboring primes.

 163 is a lucky prime and a fortunate number.

 163 is a strictly non-palindromic number, since it is not palindromic in any base between base 2 and base 161.

 Given 163, the Mertens function returns 0, it is the fourth prime with this property, the first three such primes are 2, 101 and 149.